 Remember The Little Red Hen?
 Like the busy hen, I've found out most folks would rather eat the bread than bake it.
 They'd rather have a fresh-baked loaf than a cup of starter.

 Like any habit, it takes a little time to establish and make it part of your daily routine.
-I suggest you keep your sourdough starter in a visible spot in your refrigerator so you see it every day.
+I suggest you keep your sourdough starter in a visible spot in your refrigerator so you see it daily.
 It takes only minutes a week to keep your Herman happy and well-fed.

-Even the most devoted baker needs a time out at some point.
 There are many ways to pause the fermentation process and put your sourdough starter on hold.
+Even the most devoted baker needs a time-out at some point.
 My research indicates freezing the starter is a good solution.
-When I need to press pause in my baking schedule, I will divide my starter into one cup portions and store it in freezer bags.
+When I need to press pause in my baking schedule, I will divide my starter into one-cup portions and store it in freezer bags.

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter, and Pinterest.
-We'd be tickled and ever so grateful, thank you!
+We'd be tickled and ever so grateful; thank you!